CodeBear801/tech_summary/tech-summary/tools/alluxio/experiment.md

 * Address of the assigned instances.
 If you were not assigned with the address during your check-in, please talk to a TA.
 * A working SSH client installed on your local laptop.
+* You could create your own instance from aws and search for "Alluxio presto sandbox"

 # Task0: Login to the AMI instance